Parth018/CineVisionMicroserviceProject-main/README.md

 PostgreSQL, MongoDB, Apache Kafka, and Zipkin run as Docker containers in the docker-compose.yml file.

-On the Frontend side, JavaScript and React was used.
+On the front side, JavaScript and React were used.
 Also, Axios was preferred to send requests to the backend.
 For state management, Redux was used.
-For, design of the UI, Bootstrap and Css are used.
+For, the design of the UI, Bootstrap, and CSS are used.

-## How can I use the Project ?
+## How can I use the Project?
-Download the source code of project.
+Download the source code of the project.
 Open this project with your favorite IDE.
-Make sure Java 17, Node.js and Docker are installed on your computer.
+Make sure Java 17, Node.js, and Docker are installed on your computer.
 And, follow these steps:

 <ol>
     <h3> <li>Run docker-compose.yml file</li> </h3>
 <p>
-This docker compose file is necessary to run postgre, mongo, kafka etc. Open cmd in the project directory and type
+This docker composes file is necessary to run Postgre, mongo, Kafka etc. Open cmd in the project directory and type

-    docker compose up -d
+    docker-compose up -d

 command to run the containers.
 </p>
 <h3> <li>Run Eureka Server</li> </h3>
 <p>
-    Go to EurekaServerApplication class which is in eureka-server module and run this class to create eureka server.
+    Go to the EurekaServerApplication class which is in the eureka-server module and run this class to create eureka server.
 If you want to display eureka server panel, you can go to <b>localhost:8080/eureka/web </b> or
 <b>localhost:8761</b> addresses.
 Then, enter username= <b>eureka</b> and